Code-JL/Supplement-Tracker/README.md

 - Cost calculator to compare different supplement options
 - Automatic tracking of remaining doses based on daily usage
 - Save and load data with custom .sup file format
-- Automatic count updates based on time passed since last save
+- Automatic count updates based on time passed since last save and whenever the supplement list is refreshed
 - Windows file association for .sup files
 - Drag and drop support for .sup files
 - Available as both Python script and standalone executable